trento-project/web/CONTRIBUTING.md

     A paragraph describing what changed and its impact."
     ```
-8. Write a detailed description that gives context and explains why you are
+10. Write a detailed description that gives context and explains why you are
    creating the PR.
-9. If the PR adds functionality, please add some documentation to support it.
+11. If the PR adds functionality, please add some tests and documentation
+    to support it.
-10. Each PR needs 1 approval to be merged.
+12. Each PR needs 1 approval to be merged.
 Select a reviewer in particular if
    you are looking for specific feedback from someone.

 ### Reviewers guideline